daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 The preprocessing pipeline involved the following steps:

-•	Mask recoloring: All SIM and MUD masks were recolored using SSAI-compatible colors via norm_colors_quantized() and KDTree.
+•	**Mask recoloring**: All SIM and MUD masks were recolored using SSAI-compatible colors via norm_colors_quantized() and KDTree.

-•	Mask resizing: Masks were resized with nearest-neighbor interpolation to preserve discrete class boundaries.
+•	**Mask resizing**: Masks were resized with nearest-neighbor interpolation to preserve discrete class boundaries.

-•	Image resizing and padding: All RGB images were padded and resized to 256×256 using resize_with_pad for training uniformity.
+•	**Image resizing and padding**: All RGB images were padded and resized to 256×256 using resize_with_pad for training uniformity.

 ---
 #### Final Class Set for Training